The 15 Best Bird Feeders In MY Backyard (2021)

 A quality platform feeder was one of the last bird feeders that I added to my backyard, and this was a mistake.

 Currently, I have my tray feeder positioned on the ground below my other bird feeders.
-This provides food for ground birds, squirrels, opossums, raccoons, and rabbits.
+This location provides food for ground birds, squirrels, opossums, raccoons, and rabbits.
 And as you can see ABOVE, even BABY SKUNKS use the tray!

-- This tray feeder can be used in three ways.
+- The tray can be used in three ways.
 It can be placed on the ground, hung with a wire, or mounted to a pole.
+Currently, I have this feeder sitting on the ground underneath my feeders, as you can see in the video above.

 - It’s big and can support multiple birds at one time when it’s hanging in the air..
 (16.4 x 13.2 x 2.4 inches)